Lithium cobalt oxide

-Lithium cobalt oxide, sometimes called lithium cobaltate or lithium cobaltite, is a chemical compound with formula LiCoO_{2}.
+Lithium cobalt oxide, sometimes called lithium cobaltate or lithium cobaltite, is a chemical compound with formula LiCoO2.
 The cobalt atoms are formally in the +3 oxidation state, hence the IUPAC name lithium cobalt(III) oxide.

-Lithium cobalt oxide is a dark blue or bluish-gray crystalline solid, and is commonly used in the positive electrodes of lithium-ion batteries especially in handheld electronics.
+Lithium cobalt oxide is a black powder, and is commonly used in the positive electrodes of lithium-ion batteries especially in handheld electronics.

 Structure

-The structure of LiCoO_{2} has been studied with numerous techniques including x-ray diffraction, electron microscopy, neutron powder diffraction, and EXAFS.
+The structure of LiCoO2 has been studied with numerous techniques including x-ray diffraction, electron microscopy, neutron powder diffraction, and EXAFS.

-The solid consists of layers of monovalent lithium cations (Li^{+}) that lie between extended anionic sheets of cobalt and oxygen atoms, arranged as edge-sharing octahedra, with two faces parallel to the sheet plane.
-The cobalt atoms are formally in the trivalent oxidation state (Co^{3+}) and are sandwiched between two layers of oxygen atoms (O^{2−}).
+The solid consists of layers of monovalent lithium cations (Li+) that lie between extended anionic sheets of cobalt and oxygen atoms, arranged as edge-sharing octahedra, with two faces parallel to the sheet plane.
+The cobalt atoms are formally in the trivalent oxidation state (Co(3+)) and are sandwiched between two layers of oxygen atoms (O(2-)).

 In each layer (cobalt, oxygen, or lithium), the atoms are arranged in a regular triangular lattice.
 The lattices are offset so that the lithium atoms are farthest from the cobalt atoms, and the structure repeats in the direction perpendicular to the planes every three cobalt (or lithium) layers.
-The point group symmetry is $R\bar 3m$ in Hermann-Mauguin notation, signifying a unit cell with threefold improper rotational symmetry and a mirror plane.
+The point group symmetry is 3̅m in Hermann-Mauguin notation, signifying a unit cell with threefold improper rotational symmetry and a mirror plane.
 The threefold rotational axis (which is normal to the layers) is termed improper because the triangles of oxygen (being on opposite sides of each octahedron) are anti-aligned.

 Preparation

-Fully reduced lithium cobalt oxide can be prepared by heating a stoichiometric mixture of lithium carbonate Li_{2}CO_{3} and cobalt(II,III) oxide Co_{3}O_{4} or metallic cobalt at 600–800 °C, then annealing the product at 900 °C for many hours, all under an oxygen atmosphere.
+Fully reduced lithium cobalt oxide can be prepared by heating a stoichiometric mixture of lithium carbonate (Li2CO3) and cobalt(II,III) oxide (Co3O4) or metallic cobalt at 600-800 C, then annealing the product at 900 C for many hours, all under an oxygen atmosphere.